-Major change was in the sales of Antioxidants based products where sales value went up as compared to last year.
-In case of Ethoxylates, Propoxylates and Theic based products volume has gone down but on higher price realization.
+The major change was in the sales of Ethoxylates based products where sales value went up as compared to last year.
+In the case of Ethoxylates, Propoxylates and Theic based products volume has remained same but we could acheive higher price realization as compared to last year.